andrewacashner/hearingfaithms/chapters/chapter-2.md

 The virtue of man as Neoplatonic microcosm was reflected in the broader society and in turn depended on it.
-Spanish political thinkers conceived of the colonial project in terms of creating harmony in society.
+Spanish political thinkers conceived of the colonial project in terms of establishing harmony in society.
-@Baker:Harmony, 22--31]
+[@Baker:Harmony, 22--31]
-Most educated Spaniards were familiar with the medieval philosopher Boethius (either directly or through expositions of his ideas in contemporary music treates like that of Pedro Cerone) and his concept that there were three kinds of music: *musica instrumentalis*, sounding, playing music; *musica humana*, the harmony of the individual in body and soul, reason and passion, and the concord of human society; and *musica mundana*, the music of the celestial spheres.
+Most educated Spaniards were familiar with the medieval philosopher Boethius (either directly or through expositions of his ideas in contemporary music treatises like that of Pedro Cerone) and his concept that there were three kinds of music: *musica instrumentalis*, sounding, playing music; *musica humana*, the harmony of the individual in body and soul, reason and passion, and the concord of human society; and *musica mundana*, the music of the celestial spheres.